yuezunli/celeb-deepfakeforensics/README.md

 ```

 #### Evaluation
-Based on the Celeb-DFF dataset, we evaluate the performance of several recent
+Based on the Celeb-DF dataset, we evaluate the performance of several recent
 DeepFake detection methods that have code publicly available.

 <img src="src/eval.png" alt="eval" width="400"/>